b-tomasz/Simplify-Home-Automation/Documentation/02-install.md

 ### The System will now chek a few parameters.
 Like the following:
 - your systems architecture
-- Is your System up-to-date
+- if your System is up-to-date

 If one or multiple fail you will get notified like this: